-Starting a small business from scratch brings many challenges before SMB-owners.
+Starting a small business from scratch brings many challenges to SMB-owners.
 From organizational and structural tasks to finances, there are many bases to cover.

 Out of the features above, financial management is the most important element.
 If you don’t generate proper revenue, you won’t meet your business goals.